HeartlandCyber/HCR-Revision-History/README.md

-Heartland Cyber Range LMS code base.
-The HCR LMS is based off of Moodle and follows the recommended coding practices for that platform.
+Heartland Cyber Range revision history.
+Descriptions of code updates and patch notes can be found here.
+The HCR LMS code base is maintained in a separate, private repo.

 ---